State will enforce its writ: Imran

 “We welcome all attempts to enforce the writ of the state and I just hope this commitment will be consistent when vulnerable people are threatened by those that are armed and dangerous,” she said while reacting to the speech of Prime Minister Imran Khan on national media on Wednesday.

-Meanwhile, Chairman of the Senate’s Functional Committee on Human Rights Mustafa Nawaz Khokhar said that the courts have given a landmark judgement in the Asia Bibi’s case despite threats.
+Meanwhile, Chairman of the Senate’s Functional Committee on Human Rights, Mustafa Nawaz Khokhar, said that the courts have given a landmark judgement in Asia Bibi’s case despite threats.

 “It is indeed remarkable and we stand with the Supreme Court.
 The state must not abrogate its responsibility and must not bow before extremist forces.
 Asia Bibi’s case is a clear example of how extremist forces misuse the name of Islam,” he said.

-The prime minister said Pakistan will become a great nation by following the golden principles of the state of Madina.
-The prime minister said, “I believe a person cannot be a Muslim unless he has deep love for the personality of Prophet Muhammad (SAW)."
-He said that Pakistan is the only country in the Islamic world that vociferously raised the issue of blasphemous caricatures in the Netherlands.
-Pakistan talked to the Dutch government, raised the issue at the Organisation of Islamic Cooperation (OIC) forum and also spoke at the United Nations against blasphemy.
-“Owing to our successful diplomacy, the European Court of Human Rights also said that blasphemy is not freedom of expression,” he said.
+The prime minister said Pakistan will become a great nation by following the golden principles of state of Madina.
+The prime minister said, “I believe a person cannot be a Muslim unless he has deep love for the personality of prophet Muhammad (SAW).
+He said that Pakistan is the only country in Islamic world that vociferously raised the issue of blasphemous caricatures in Netherlands.
+Pakistan talked to the Dutch government, raised the issue at Organisation of Islamic Cooperation (OIC) forum and also spoke at the United Nations against the blasphemy.
+“Owing to our successful diplomacy, European Court of Human Rights also said that blasphemy is not freedom of expression,” he said.

 Meanwhile, Vice President of Pakistan People’s Party Parliamentarians Senator Sherry Rehman welcomed the Prime Minister Imran Khan’s commitment in his address to enforce the writ of state saying that this commitment will be consistent.